-The cotton stalks must not be destroyed until the earlier of an inspection or 15 days after harvest is completed on the unit and a notice of probable loss is given.
+- a.
+Hail and Fire exclusion NOT in effect. - (1) Enter the result of multiplying column 19 entry by NOT LESS than the insured's production guarantee per acre (Refer to production guarantee (per acre) definition in Exhibit 1) for yield protection or for revenue protection, not less than the amount of production that when multiplied by the harvest price equals the revenue protection guarantee, in pounds, for the line, (calculated by multiplying the elected coverage level percentage times the approved APH yield per acre shown on the APH form) for any "P" stage acreage. - (2) The cotton stalks must not be destroyed until the earlier of an inspection or 15 days after harvest is completed on the unit and a notice of probable loss is given.
 However, upon written authorization from the AIP to the adjuster, the adjuster can give the insured consent in writing to destroy stalks without a stalk inspection.
 The AIP can also give written consent to the insured directly.
 Such authorization should be done on a case-by-case basis with justification, such as widespread loss in the area.
 Document date of AIP's authorization, your initials and code number, and the reason(s) for the authorization.
-A copy of the written authorization will be kept in the claim file.
+A copy of the written authorization will be kept in the claim file. - (3) On preliminary inspections, advise the insured to keep the harvested production from any acreage damaged SOLELY by uninsured causes separate from other production. - (4) For acreage that is damaged PARTLY by uninsured causes, enter result of multiplying the APPRAISED UNINSURED loss of production per acre in pounds by column 19 entry for any such acreage.

-- (2) For acreage that is damaged PARTLY by uninsured causes, enter the APPRAISED UNINSURED loss of production per acre in WHOLE pounds for any such acreage.
-Refer to the LAM for information regarding assessing uninsured cause appraisals. - Cotton acreage planted with Bt (gene-altered) seed; e.g., BollgardTM, is insurable with no restrictions.
+Cotton acreage planted with Bt (gene-altered) seed; e.g., BollgardTM, is insurable with no restrictions.
 Cotton acreage planted in required BollgardTM "refuge" areas is insurable.
 However, any loss of production due to insect damage resulting from compliance with "refuge" insect control requirements will be considered an uninsured cause of loss.
-The difference in production per acre between the Bt-seeded acres and the "refuge"-(non-Bt)-seeded acres due to insect damage will be considered lost due to an uninsured cause. ("Refuge" areas, are the acreage on which the required number of acres are planted with non-Bt cottonseed.) - b.
-When there is late-planted acreage for AUP cotton, the applicable per-acre production guarantee for such acreage is the production guarantee that has been reduced for late-planted acreage. - c.
+The difference in production per acre between the Bt-seeded acres and the "refuge"-(non-Bt)-seeded acres due to insect damage will be considered lost due to an uninsured cause. ("Refuge" areas, are the acreage on which the required number of acres are planted with non-Bt cottonseed.)

+- b.
+When there is late-planted acreage, the applicable production guarantee for such acreage is the production guarantee per-acre that has been reduced for late-planted acreage, multiplied by column 19 entry. - c.
 Refer to the LAM when a Hail and Fire Exclusion is in effect and damage is from hail or fire. - d.
-Enter the result of adding uninsured cause appraisals to hail and fire exclusion appraisals. - For fire losses, if the insured also has other fire insurance (double coverage), refer to the LAM. - N. Potential Counted: Result of Column "L" plus Column "M."
+Enter the result of adding uninsured cause appraisals to hail and fire exclusion appraisals. - e.
+For fire losses, if the insured also has other fire insurance (double coverage), refer to the LAM. - 38.
+Total to Count: Result of adding column 36 and column 37. - 39.
+Total: